5 Questions to Ask Before a Job Interview

 If you like your existing employer and work situation, switching careers – or positions – may cause some growing pains.
 And if you’re a new college graduate just starting out, you’re right to worry how the first job of your career might impact your goals in the long run.

 Then there are the numerous factors you have to consider during your job hunt.
 What kind of position will your educational background help you qualify for?
 Also, how do you want your career to look in five, ten, or twenty years?

-Once you narrow down your prospects and land a few interviews, however, the stakes get even higher.
+Once you’ve built the perfect resume, you can start to narrow down your prospects and land a few interviews, however, the stakes get even higher.
 Choose the wrong offer – or fail to ask the right questions – and you could wind up regretting it for decades.

 5 Questions You Should Ask Before Your Interview

 To prepare yourself for the challenge, there are several issues you should confront before you sit down with a hiring manager or recruiter.
 To find out which questions to ask yourself, I reached out to several financial advisors with experience in this space.
 Here’s what they said:

 While plenty of job research can be conducted online, few resources are as helpful as having a real, live mentor to turn to for advice.
 With a mentor by your side, you can learn the ins and outs of your desired profession, plus moves to make that can help you get ahead.